Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 - Manage multiple build types to support software verification (debug build, test build, release build, ect.)
 - Support multiple compiler toolchains (GCC, LLVM, Arm Compiler 6, IAR, etc.) for project deployment.

-> Note: The **csolution - CMSIS Project Manager** is currently under development and part of the **[Open-CMSIS-Pack](https://www.open-cmsis-pack.org/index.html)** open source project.
+> **Note:** The **csolution - CMSIS Project Manager** is currently under development and part of the **[Open-CMSIS-Pack](https://www.open-cmsis-pack.org/index.html)** open source project.

 ![Overview](./images/Overview.png "Overview")

 This picture above outlines the operation.
 The **CMSIS Project Manager** uses the following files.

-Input Files              | Used for....
+Input Files              | Description :------------------------|:---------------------------------
-:------------------------|:---------------------------------
-[Generic Software Packs](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#cp_SWComponents) | ... provide re-usable software components that are typically configurable  towards a user application.
+[Generic Software Packs](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#cp_SWComponents) | Provide re-usable software components that are typically configurable  towards a user application.
-[DFP Software Packs](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#createPack_DFP)     | ... device related information on the tool configuration.
+[DFP Software Packs](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#createPack_DFP)     | Device related information on the tool configuration.
 May refer an *.rzone file.
-[BSP Software Packs](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#createPackBoard)    | ... board specific configuration (i.e. memory).
+[BSP Software Packs](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#createPackBoard)    | Board specific configuration (i.e. memory).
 May refer to an *.rzone file that defines board components.
-[*.rzone files](https://arm-software.github.io/CMSIS_5/Zone/html/xml_rzone_pg.html)                 | ... definition of memory and peripheral resources.
+[*.rzone files](https://arm-software.github.io/CMSIS_5/Zone/html/xml_rzone_pg.html)                 | Definition of memory and peripheral resources.
 If it does not exist, content is created from DFP.
-*.csettings.yml          | ... \[step 1\] setup of an environment (could be an IDE) to pre-define a toolchain or built-types (Debug, Release).
+*.csettings.yml          | **Step 1:** setup of an environment (could be an IDE) to pre-define a toolchain or build-types (Debug, Release).
-*.csolution.yml          | ... \[step 2\] complete scope of the application and the build order of sub-projects.
+*.csolution.yml          | **Step 2:** complete scope of the application and the build order of sub-projects.
-*.cproject.yml           | ... \[step 3\] content of an independent build (linker run) - directly relates to a *.cprj file.
+*.cproject.yml           | **Step 3:** content of an independent build (linker run) - directly relates to a *.cprj file.
-*.clayer.yml             | ... \[step 4\] set of source files along with pre-configured components for reuse in different applications.
+*.clayer.yml             | **Step 4:** set of source files along with pre-configured components for reuse in different applications.

-> Note: The values \[*step n*\] indicate the order of processing of the user input files.
+> **Note:** **Steps 1 - 4** indicate the order of processing of the user input files.

-Output Files             | Used for....
+Output Files             | Description :------------------------|:---------------------------------
-:------------------------|:---------------------------------
-[Project Build Files](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html) | ... project build information for a Open-CMSIS-Pack based tool environment.
+[Project Build Files](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html) | Project build information for a Open-CMSIS-Pack based tool environment.
-Run-Time Environment (RTE)  | ... contains the user configured files of a project along with RTE_Components.h inventory file.
+Run-Time Environment (RTE)  | Contains the user configured files of a project along with RTE_Components.h inventory file.
-[Project Resource Files *.fzone](https://arm-software.github.io/CMSIS_5/Zone/html/GenDataModel.html)     | ... resource and partition data structure for template based code generators.
+[Project Resource Files *.fzone](https://arm-software.github.io/CMSIS_5/Zone/html/GenDataModel.html)     | Resource and partition data structure for template based code generators.

 ## Usage

 ### Requirements

-The CMSIS Pack repository must be present in the development environment.
+The CMSIS-Pack repository must be present in the development environment.

 - There are several ways to initialize and configure the pack repository, for example using the `cpackget` tool available from https://github.com/Open-CMSIS-Pack/cpackget